-(2) A reference in a provision of Schedule 1 to the carbon component is a reference to the amount specified for that provision in Schedule 2A.
+(2) A reference in a provision of Schedules 1 or 2 to the carbon component is a reference to the amount specified for that provision in Schedule 2A.

 [By-law 4A inserted in Gazette 29 Jun 2012 p.
-2900-2.]
+2900-2; amended in Gazette 30 Aug 2013 p.
+4093.]

 4. Electricity charges

-(1) The charges to be paid by consumers for electricity supplied by the corporation are those specified in, or calculated in accordance with, Schedule 1.
+(1) The charges to be paid by consumers for the metered supply of electricity by the corporation are those specified in, or calculated in accordance with, Schedule 1.

+(2) The charges to be paid by consumers for the unmetered supply of street lighting by the corporation are those specified in Schedule 2 Division 1.

-(2) The charges to be paid by consumers for street lighting supplied by the corporation are those specified in Schedule 2.
+(3) The charges to be paid by consumers for the unmetered supply of electricity except street lighting by the corporation are those specified in, or calculated in accordance with, Schedule 2 Division 2.

+[By-law 4 amended in Gazette 30 Aug 2013 p.
+4093-4.]

 5. Application of residential tariffs

 (1) A consumer is entitled to be supplied on the basis of the residential tariff only if —